oracle/pgql-lang/pages/pgql-2.0-spec.md

 <span class="k">FROM</span> <span class="k">MATCH</span> (x) <span class="o">-</span><span class="o">></span> (y) <span class="k">ON</span> my_graph
 </pre></div></div></div>

-If the following vertices are matched
+Assume that the pattern matches the following vertices:

 x | y
 --- | ---
 V1 | V2
 V1 | V3

-a runtime exception will be thrown, because the value assigned to `V1.a` could be ambiguous.
+In such case the UPDATE raises an error because it is ambigous what value to assign to `V1.a` since two values exist.

-As an extension to this semantics, PGX implements a more relaxed version for conflicting write checks.
+An update only succeeds if it can statically be determined that there is always a unique value for each property assignment.
-If the assigned value can be statically guaranteed to be only depending on property values of the entity it is assigned to, then even in case of multiple assignments, (since the assigned value is always the same) the update succeeds.
+In other words, multiple writes are allowed as long as the values are the same and this uniqueness can be statically determined.

-For example, in the following case, multiple writes to `v.a` are allowed, because in this case no matter how many times `v.a` is written, it is always assigned the same value (65 minus its age property).
+For example, in the following query, multiple writes to `v.a` are allowed because no matter how many times `v.a` is written, it is always the same value: 65 minus its age property, which is constant for a particular `v`.

 <div class="tab">
 <button name="sql-button" class="tablinks active" onclick="openTab(event, 'sql')">PGQL with SQL Standard syntax</button>